 - •Have learnt some practical tips for surgical management of haemoabdomen

-- •Recognise the importance of optimising anaesthesia, analgesia and peri-operative critical care for successful management of haemoabdomen.
+- •Recognise the importance of optimising anaesthesia and peri-operative critical care for successful management of haemoabdomen.

 - •Know the latest chemotherapeutic options and prognosis for splenic haemangiosarcoma